himza25/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - Task 8: A function that encodes a string using rot13.
 The prototype of the function is 'char *rot13(char *);'.
 The implementation is in '100-rot13.c'.
 - Task 9: A function that prints an integer.
 The prototype of the function is 'void print_number(int n);'.
 The implementation is in '101-print_number.c'.
 - Task 10: Modifying the value of an array element using pointer arithmetic without using the array variable or modifying the pointer variable.
 The implementation is in '102-magic.c'.
+Task 11: This code contains two functions implemented in C: 'rev_string' and 'infinite_add'.
+The 'rev_string' function reverses an array, while the 'infinite_add' function adds two numbers together.
+These functions can be used as utility functions in various C programs.